 FRM is the short form for Financial Risk Manager and with this course, an individual can earn job opportunities in the field of investment banking, risk assessment management, etc whereas ERP is the short form for Energy Risk Professional and with this course, an individual can earn job opportunities in global energy companies, etc.

-FRM vs ERP – Which Could be The One For You? – In an increasingly complex financial world, there has been a growing demand for risk professionals with the capabilities to identify, evaluate and manage financial risks of various kinds.
-It is important to note that other key areas like technology and energy have also felt an urgent need for qualified risk professionals who can identify potential risks, including financial, and make it possible minimize or manage the risks by adopting a strategic approach.
-In the course of this article, we are going to discuss two key risk management credentials, FRM and ERP, dealing with financial and energy risk management respectively.
+In an increasingly complex financial world, there has been a growing demand for risk professionals with the capabilities to identify, evaluate, and financial risks.
+It is important to note that other key areas like technology and energy have also felt an urgent need for qualified risk professionals who can identify potential risks, including financial, and make it possible to minimize or manage the risks by adopting a strategic approach.
+In the course of this article, we are going to discuss two key risk management credentials, FRM and ERP, dealing with financial and energy risk management, respectively.
 This should be of help for anyone planning to pursue a career in risk management in either of these areas.

 The article will give you information as per below –

 FRM vs. ERP Infographics